Mali-121/math-problem-generator/README.md

 Deployed on Vercel:
 Pushed to GitHub and deployed to Vercel with all required environment variables for a smooth end-to-end demo.

-Feature i am perticularly proud of
+Feature i am perticularly proud of:
 One feature I’m especially proud of is the two-stage AI-driven hint system I designed to enhance the learning experience.
 I carefully tailored the AI prompts to avoid giving away direct answers.
 Instead, the hints are crafted to gently nudge the user toward the first step of solving the problem, while also offering insight into how to approach the solution logically all without spoiling it.

 What makes this system unique is its adaptive nature: